 Creating ongoing relationships with your guests makes good business sense: According to studies from Harvard Business Review, acquiring new customers can be anywhere from 5 to 25 times more expensive than retaining past customers.
-Plus, people love to talk up their favorite restaurant, and 81% of people trust recommendations from family and friends over those from companies, according to research from HubSpot.
+Plus, people love to talk up their favorite restaurants, and 81% of people trust recommendations from family and friends over those from companies, according to research from HubSpot.
 So your regulars are also a premier acquisition channel for your restaurant.

 Connect with creative emails

 Believe it or not, people who have signed up for your email list actually want to hear from you.
 It’s true!
 Weekly or monthly newsletters help keep your restaurant top of mind for subscribers.

 Use your favorite email marketing tool to send messages that promote your current specials, talk up new menus, or announce upcoming events—anything that might draw a diner in will make a good email.